tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-8.md

 ```

 ### Fluent Interfaces
-*Method chaining* is seen in JavaScript libraries that have a [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface). *Fluent interfaces* are software interfaces that read like ordinary written language.
+*Method chaining* is commonly seen in JavaScript libraries that have a [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface). *Fluent interfaces* are software interfaces that read like ordinary written language.
 Here's an example (from the wikipedia link above) that illustrates jQuery's approach (can you see how it almost reads like a sentence?):

 ```javascript
 // getting an item from a table